apache/activemq-website/src/components/classic/documentation/kahadb-master-slave.md

 Configuring a Broker:
 ---------------------

-The ActiveMQ Classic binary distribution includes a KahaDB HA broker configuration at **$ACTIVEMQ_HOME/conf/ha.xml**.
+The ActiveMQ binary distribution includes a KahaDB HA broker configuration at **$ACTIVEMQ_HOME/conf/ha.xml**.

 It it setup to look for a ZooKeeper 3.0.0 server on localhost at port 2181.
 Edit the configuration if this is not where you are running your ZooKeeper server.